How to Find YouTubers to Play Your Indie Game

 Most indie devs treat YouTube outreach as a lottery: send 20 generic emails, hear nothing, conclude it doesn’t work.

 It’s not a lottery — but it’s also not as easy as a couple of viral r/gamedev threads make it look.
 Two solo devs posted their whole numbers in 2025: ~100 well-targeted emails turned into 30 and 73 videos, 80k–165k YouTube views, and 1,500–2,000 fresh Steam wishlists (Astoaria, Evolve Lab).
-Both are at the top of what indie outreach realistically delivers — most devs running the same playbook will land far fewer videos.
+Both sit at the top of what indie outreach realistically delivers, and most devs running the same playbook will land fewer videos.
 The math still works at volume.
 “Well-targeted” is the part most devs skip.

-This guide covers how to find YouTubers for your indie game: who to actually target, how to find them, how long it takes, and what makes creators actually play it.
+This guide covers how to find YouTubers for your indie game: who to target, where to find them, how long it takes, and what makes creators hit play.

 Why small and mid-sized YouTubers want to cover your game